 Certain John Lewis stores across the UK also have loan litter picking equipment available for community projects – it is worth going into your local store and speaking to the Community Manager to find out more.

 McDonalds are very good in terms of support local initiatives with each store location.
-We would recommend going into your local store and speaking to the Planet Champion who will be able to help you further.
+We would recommend going into your local store and speaking to the Planet Champions who will be able to help you further.
 A lot of stores have litterpicking equipment available.

 Another useful site is https://www.neighbourly.com/ which links businesses with charities and groups.
-Businesses such as M&S and Starbucks can be found there too.
+Businesses such as Coca-Cola, M&S and Starbucks can be found there too.